Kannapolis-Bioinformatics/pathwrap/README.md

 ## Overview

-Pathwrap is an analysis tool for the processing of RNAseq datasets from raw data to data visualizations.
+Pathwrap is an analysis tool for the processing of RNASeq data sets from raw data to data visualizations.
 Pathwrap is built on pathway enrichment tool GAGE (Generally Applicable Gene-set Enrichment for Pathway Analysis) and pathway visualization using Pathview.
-Features include all the essential steps of RNAseq processing including read quality control (e.g., trimming and filtering), read mapping,  read summarization/quantification, statistical differential abundance analysis (DESeq2 and edgeR), pathway enrichment (GAGE using KEGG KO), and pathway visualization (Pathview).
+Features include all the essential steps of RNASeq processing including read quality control (e.g., trimming and filtering), read mapping,  read summarization/quantification, statistical differential abundance analysis (DESeq2 and edgeR), pathway enrichment (GAGE using KEGG KO), and pathway visualization (Pathview).
 Pathwrap provides a start to finish automatic pipeline within the R framework for comprehensive analysis of RNAseq data.
 In addition it allows seamless integration of pathway analysis and visualization of RNAseq data with quantitative metabolomics data.

 ## Installation
-1. In order to install pathwrap, open R (version "4.4") and write
+1. In order to install pathwrap, open R (version "4.4") or more and write

 ```r
 if (!require("BiocManager", quietly = TRUE))